alan-turing-institute/odin/README.md

-# Object Detection in Noisy Images
+# Object Detection in Images with Noise

 TO DO
 - [ ] make the structure of a python package